Call Girl of Cthulhu (2014)

 Starring Fred Ward (Tremors), David Warner (Time After Time), and Julianne Moore (Hannibal).
 Featuring Alexandra Powers (Last Man Standing), Arnetia Walker (Love Crimes), Clancy Brown (Highlander), Raymond O’Connor, Peter Allas, and Lee Tergesen (The Texas Chainsaw Massacre: The Beginning).

 Cast a Deadly Spell is copyrighted.
 It isn’t available on disc — at least in the US.
-It is available on Amazon Prime (at least for now).
+It is available on Amazon Prime.

 Cat-Women of the Moon (1953)